-If you are a gamer you probably want to get maximum performance out of your hardware.
-This is why many AMD users are using Crossfire technology to get most out of their graphic cards, but sadly, there are reports that Crossfire isn’t working with Windows 10.
+If you are a gamer you probably want to get the maximum performance out of your hardware.
+This is why many AMD users are using Crossfire technology to get the most out of their graphic cards, but sadly, there are reports that Crossfire isn’t working with Windows 10.

 What to do if AMD Crossfire Doesn’t Work in Windows 10